WAIdrones/WAIdrones-web/content/home/services.md

 - icon: comment
   icon_pack: fas
   name: CUSTOM
-  description: Can;t see what you need?
+  description: Can't see what you need?
 Get in contact below to see if we can offer a custom solution.

 # Uncomment to use emoji icons.
 #- icon: ":smile:"